-39. WHAT HAPPENS IF I FORGET TO UPDATE MY ADDRESS AFTER I MOVE BACK TO THE US AND I GET AN OVERSEAS BALLOT?
+6. SA-6: WHAT HAPPENS IF I FORGET TO UPDATE MY ADDRESS AFTER I MOVE BACK TO THE US AND I GET AN OVERSEAS BALLOT?

 Just contact your Local Election Official to let them know you are now living in the US.
-They will let you know the procedure to vote in person or (if your state allows) using an in-state absentee ballot.
+They will let you know the procedure to vote in person or (if your state allows) to use an in-state absentee ballot.

-----END----
+---END----